Essay on Hobby

 3. Activity Participation

+Participation in "non-competitive, rule-based endeavors" is another need for engaging in an activity.
 Outdoor pursuits cover a wide range of outdoor activities.
-Some of these activities include gardening, hill walking, trekking, backpacking, cycling, canoeing, caving, fishing, hunting, and target shooting (casual or formal).
-Others include watching wildlife, such as birds, and taking part in water sports and winter sports.
+These activities include gardening, hill walking, trekking, backpacking, cycling, canoeing, caving, fishing, hunting, and target shooting (casual or formal).
+Others include watching wildlife, such as birds, and participating in water and winter sports.

 A substantial share of outdoor activities includes gardening.
-The most popular place to do residential gardening is in or near one's own house, in an area known as the garden.
-The typical site for a garden is on the ground close to a house; however they can also be found on rooftops, atriums, balconies, window boxes, patios, and vivariums.
+The most popular place to do residential gardening is in or near one's house, in an area known as the garden.
+The typical site for a garden is on the ground close to a house; however, they can also be found on rooftops, atriums, balconies, window boxes, patios, and vivariums.

 4. Liberal Arts Pursuits

 People enjoy many performing arts, including singing, acting, juggling, magic, dancing, and playing an instrument, martial arts, and other types of performance.
 Some hobbies could lead to a finished product.
 A few examples of this include making bracelets, participating in visual arts such as painting and drawing, cosplaying, and paper crafting, which involves building models out of card stock or paper.

 Additional examples include the creation of jewelry, furniture, photos, movies, snapshots, software activities like photoshopping, and home videos or music.
 They are frequently categorized as visual arts.

 Internet browsing, and reading, magazines, newspapers, eBooks, comic books, and novels are common hobbies.
 Many of them are classified as literary arts.
 Early interaction with children's literature could encourage a later passion for reading.

 5. Sports and Games